Oops and Daisies

 The last night we had to pack, a friend came over to help… and we took some time for some pizza and wine.
 Because giving yourself permission to take a break is necessary too.

-Fortunately, especially in the last month, friends and family alike offered to help, from assisting with taking care of the kids, to doing stuff at the house, to packing.
-Some even offered to listen to me vent, and offered advice; that too was helpful and a relief.
+Fortunately, especially in the last month, friends and family alike offered to help, from assisting with the kids, to doing stuff at the house, to packing.
+Some even offered to listen to me vent, and offered advice; all of that was helpful and a relief.

 So when you’re feeling overwhelmed, take a deep breath… and give yourself permission to ask or receive help.